binkley/homebrewery-files/witch.md

   Draws the venom out with smoke, salt, and an old rhyme.

 - **Warding Bond** <br>
-  The Witch shares her strength with another — a silver thread ties fates together.
+  The Witch shares her strength with another&mdash;a silver thread ties fates together.

 ##### 📌 Damage & Control

 - **Blindness/Deafness** <br>
-  Salt in the eyes, a whispered jinx — the senses fail under the Witch’s curse.
+  Salt in the eyes, a whispered jinx&mdash;the senses fail under the Witch&rsquo;s curse.

 - **Crown of Madness** <br>
-  A jagged charm of influence — cruel, theatrical, and thoroughly Witchy.
+  A jagged charm of influence&mdash;cruel, theatrical, and thoroughly Witchy.

 - **Hold Person** <br>
-  A witch’s glare that paralyzes the body.
-Curse, freeze, or bind — the will obeys.
+  A witch&rsquo;s glare that paralyzes the body.
+Curse, freeze, or bind&mdash;the will obeys.

 - **Mind Spike** <br>
   A cursed thorn of thought; it sears with psychic pain and leaves a lingering connection.

 - **Moonbeam** <br>
   A ghostly column of silver flame that punishes shapeshifters and trespassers.
-Cold, radiant, and merciless — like judgment in the night.
+Cold, radiant, and merciless&mdash;like judgment in the night.

 - **Ray of Enfeeblement** <br>
   A weakening hex that saps strength from arms and dulls the edge of steel.

 - **Shatter** <br>
   A resonance of malice that cracks bone and glass.
-A Witch’s rage given voice.
+A Witch&rsquo;s rage given voice.

-- **Tasha’s Mind Whip** <br>
+- **Tasha&rsquo;s Mind Whip** <br>
   A lash of psychic force unravels the mind and disrupts action.
 Cruel, precise, and deeply unsettling.
 Rename as _Witch's Lash_ for flavor if desired.

 ##### 🔍 Utility, Ritual, & Trickery

 - **Augury** <br>
-  Bones, leaves, and smoke — the signs are never wrong, only misread.
+  Bones, leaves, and smoke&mdash;the signs are never wrong, only misread.

 - **Detect Thoughts** <br>
-  A sip of another’s mind — best done politely, or not at all.
+  A sip of another&rsquo;s mind&mdash;best done politely, or not at all.

 - **Invisibility** <br>
   A trick of breath and intention; the Witch is there, but not seen.